redhat-cop/ocp4-helpernode/mkdocs/docs/index.md

 The [`helpernodectl`](https://github.com/RedHatOfficial/ocp4-helpernode/releases) utility is only (currently) supported/tested with the following:

 * RHEL 8/CentOS 8
-* Podman 1.6.4
+* Podman 2.2.1
-* Firewalld 0.8.0
+* Firewalld 0.8.2

 The version of OpenShift is "tied" to the binary.
-For the current version, we are using OpenShift 4.6.12
+For the current version, we are using OpenShift 4.7.7

+> **NOTE** It's still possible to install a different version, you just woudn't use the binary provided
+> by this tool.

 # Quickstarts